 I use this on my body only and will not repurchase.
 If you have melasma, stay away from Devita!

 CONS: For those who want a good amount of moisture, you'll need to use a heavier moisturizer first.
 But if you do this, especially over anything that is oil-based, it may ball up on you.
 A reviewer mentioned this bothered their eye area.
 I don't put this near my eyes.
 I use Clarins Wrinkle Control Eye Sunscreen for that.
-A lot of reviewers feel like it doesn't protect well enough, but I am not in the sun for any length of time, so this protects me well enough so far.
+I do not get good protection from this at all.
 If you need to rely on the protection, I'd test it on an arm or something first because it doesn't seem to protect much.
-This is for someone who doesn't need much spf, even though it says 30.
-I use something else when I will be in direct sunlight for a period of time.

 ALTERNATES: They have a face version that is a little more expensive, but it's more moisturizing and doesn't ball up at all (but the spf protection is questionable, like with this one).
-I personally love Replenix Antioxidant Moisturizer SPF 50 (in silver tube) for great moisture and spf protection that doesn't bother my sensitive skin.
+EDIT: NEVER MIND about the face version.
+I have been told by numerous people that the newly formulated face version balls up too.